Only a single abortion clinic remains open in Kentucky—and if Republican Gov. Matt Bevin wins another term, that number could be zero.

 “If I’m governor, I’ll serve as a check on the very political efforts to make Kentucky the first state in the country where a woman doesn’t have this kind of access [to abortion],” Edelen said.
 “And so stopping that … being able to block the attack on women’s rights is a really important function of the next governor—and it’s one I intend to fulfill.”

-On the campaign train, Edelen has made his support for abortion rights clear and has suggested that this issue differentiates him from the other frontrunners in the race.
+On the campaign trail, Edelen has made his support for abortion rights clear and has suggested that this issue differentiates him from the other frontrunners in the race.
 “Neither I nor my running mate has ever wavered on supporting women’s fundamental and constitutionally protected rights,” Edelen said in a February press release criticizing the Adkins and Beshear campaign.
 As state lawmakers worked to pass a six-week abortion ban into law, Edelen in a statement said it was “dangerous to the health of Kentucky women” and “will cost taxpayers a fortune in expensive litigation.”

 “Simply put, Kentucky women deserve a government that respects them enough to stay out of their doctor’s office .… It’s a bad bill, and Kentucky lawmakers should reject it,” he said at the time.